mguillem/JSErrorCollector/README.markdown

 For non Java users:

-The Firefox extension (the .xpi file) can be used from any language having a WebDriver binding.
+The Firefox extension (the [.xpi file] [5]) can be used from any language having a WebDriver binding.
 Here is an example about [how it can be used in Ruby from Cucumber + Capybara] [4].

   [WebDriver]: http://code.google.com/p/webdriver